Login failure or 401 Unauthorized status code? Have you ever noticed this before?

 How To Fix 401 Unauthorized Error

-Before making any changes in server settings we will recommend you take a full backup of your database.
-By this, you can easily test these methods without being worried about any data loss.
+Before making any changes in server settings we will recommend you make a full backup of your database.
+After that, you can easily test these methods without being worried about any data loss.

 Incorrect URLs

-Sometimes we have entered the wrong URLs, which results in 401 Status Code.
-Try to add URLs manually or paste them with accuracy.
+Incorrect URLs can result in a 401 Status Code.
+Try to write URLs manually or paste them with accuracy.

 Reload the page